E4S-Project/e4s-cl/docs/quickstart.rst

 .. admonition:: Running e4s-cl barebones

    :code:`e4s-cl` is also able to run binaries directly on the host's environment.
-To do so, the :code:`barebones` backend should be selected, and the :code:`None` image specified.
+To do so, select the :code:`barebones` backend.
 This usually will only work when the binary was also compiled in the host's environment.

 .. code::

-   $ e4s-cl profile edit --backend barebones --image None
+   $ e4s-cl profile edit --backend barebones
    $ e4s-cl profile list
     == Profile Configurations (/storage/users/fdeny/.local/e4s_cl/user.json) =======
     ----------+---------------+-------------+-------------+